wp-plugins/list-site-contributors/readme.txt

 * Minor fix: Max characters get error fix.
 = 1.1.2 =
 * Added option: Include editors and admins (all active user roles except subscribers).
+= 1.1.3 =
+* Modification: Do not show a link to user posts if no posts found.
+Show `Not listed` if user has no website link.